cs3org/OCM-API/IETF-OCM.md

 process and it shall be removed when going to RFC last call.
 The complete changelog is updated in the OCM-API GitHub repository.

+## Version 05
+* Introduced a `/request-share` endpoint to request a user of an OCM server to share a resource.
+* Refactored the `webapp` protocol to align it to the new security standard, by means of POST requests and the Code Flow.
+* Introduced new `<protocol>-receive` protocols in the Discovery endpoint, to signal the ability to receive an OCM share carrying that protocol.
+* Introduced new Internet-Draft specifications to cover optional parts of the protocol related to webapp integrations and federated groups.
+* Renamed some requirements and criteria to improve consistency.
+* On a Share Creation Notification, made the `sharedSecret` a required parameter for all protocol payloads that specify it.
+* Fixed all example URIs to use `example.org` across the spec.
+* Improved the JWKS-related text and fixed obsoleted references.
+* Removed the already deprecated `/ocm-provider` endpoint and the draft-cavage public key advertisement in the OCM Discovery endpoint as all known implementations have migrated to the recommended alternatives.

 ## Version 04
 * Clarified that the diagrams in Appendix D are illustrative and not normative.